mabuaisha/faas-exp/README.md

 ##### AWS

-The following inputs are used to create bastion resource on AWS as specified on the [variables](/docker-swarm/aws/variables.tf) file:
+The following inputs are used to create docker swarm resource on AWS as specified on the [variables](/docker-swarm/aws/variables.tf) file:

 - `subnet_id`: The private subent id.
 Required.
 - `bastion_ip`: The bastion ip.
 Required.